microsoft/zMonitor/Documentation/Deploy-ServiceProvider.md

 * Storage Account (BLOBs)

-  Storage for the CSV logs.
+  Storage for the CSV logs, Hot Locally Redundant (LRS) BLOB storage is sufficient.
+Cold may work but hasn't been tested.
   * Two containers
     * Main logs container